Oh how I love the 1931!

 on the steering or it will broach and hunt, but that's every greenland

 kayak and this one seems to do better than most.
-In every
+I build replica

 they are pretty, because every traditional kayak I build teaches me